Cochliomyia: General information

-History
+Medical usage

 Interaction between humans and C. macellaria outside of accidental secondary myiasis has been largely unremarkable, with the notable exception of their early use in surgical maggot therapy.
 However, given the medical stigma surrounding the screwworm fly, and the slight potential for even C. macellaria to secondarily infest tissue beyond the desired extent of medical use, it has currently fallen out of favor with the medical community, which prefers the predictable Lucilia sericata.
-Nonetheless, C. macellaria has been and remains a concern for farmers, veterinarians, and public health officials.

 Human management

-Primary screwworms are primary, obligate parasites in the larval stage, and as a result are capable, unlike secondary screwworms, of initialising the penetration of the skin barrier to create an entry wound.
+Primary screwworms are primary, obligate parasites in the larval stage, and as a result are capable, unlike secondary screwworms, of initiating the penetration of the skin barrier to create an entry wound.
 Despite this, they are most commonly seen as colonisers of previously existing wounds, and frequently are hatched from eggs laid at the perimeter of a wound.
-Once the infestation commences, a dark brown or reddish-brown discharge begins leaking from the wound, sometimes accompanied by an unpleasant smell as the flesh begins to decay.
+Once the infestation commences, a dark brown or reddish-brown discharge begins leaking from the wound, sometimes accompanied by an unpleasant odor as the flesh begins to decay.
 This is often the first sign in both livestock and human victims that something is amiss, and often initiates consultation with a professional.
 As the infestation increases, the victim begins to experience escalating tissue irritation, and in the case of domesticated animals, may be observed to become withdrawn, listless, and anorexic.

 Once the process of clinical diagnosis begins and myiasis is recognised, the larvae are fairly easy to identify.
 Their overall body structure resembles the spiraled screw shape on which their common name is based, a shape fairly unusual within parasitic larvae.
 The cranial end of the larvae has two sharply curved hooks, generally dark in color, and distinctive spiracle patterns are observed at the caudal end.
 The most identifying features, and the easiest way to differentiate between C. hominivorax and C. macellaria, are the prominent darkened tracheal tubes which are visible in the final third of the larval body of the former, and are often visible both with a microscope and to the naked eye.

 Treatment of the victim can be time-consuming and, due to the high incidence of secondary infection, frustrating, but with decisive treatment, a surprisingly positive result is often achieved in all but the worst cases.
 The obvious first step is the manual removal of the maggots, generally using tweezers or forceps to seize the larva at the posterior end as the spiracles emerge to allow respiration.
-Once all larvae have been removed, a topical antibiotic smear is applied, often with an oral antibiotic accompaniment.
+Once all larvae have been removed, a topical antibiotic smear is applied, often with an oral antibiotic.
 Necrotic tissue may need to be debrided, which can be a painful process.
-A loose dressing is essential to allow continued fluid drainage from the wound.
+A loose dressing is essential to allow continued drainage from the wound.